 • develop creative abilities;

-• to instill a positive attitude towards creativity and communication with each other.
+• instill a positive attitude towards creativity and communication with each other.

 • develop memory, cognitive sphere;

-• automate the ability to distinguish mushrooms / berries from pictures or from riddles / songs / poems;
+• automate the ability to distinguish mushrooms/berries from pictures or riddles/songs/poems;

 It is very important to observe the timing of each stage of work.

-• Introductory part - 5 minutes (repetition of what you did last time, motivational techniques).
+• Introductory part - 5 minutes (repetition of what we did last time, motivational techniques).

-• The main stage of work is 20 minutes (formulation of the task, performance of work with the obligatory inclusion of physical education minutes and finger gymnastics in the timing).
+• The main stage of the work is 20 minutes (formulating the task, performing the work with the obligatory inclusion of physical education and finger gymnastics in the timing).

-• The final stage - 5 minutes (drawing up a group composition or design individual works on one stand, words of encouragement from the teacher and reflection of the child, for example, in the form of questions - Did you like the lesson?
-How? or What didn't you like?
-Have you been able to draw everything you envisioned?
+• Final stage - 5 minutes (drawing up a group composition or designing individual works at one stand, words of encouragement from the teacher and reflection from the child, for example, in the form of questions - Did you like the lesson?
+How? or What didn’t you like?
+Did you manage to draw everything you planned?
 How would you rate your picture?
 Which picture do you think is the most beautiful?
 Why? etc.).

 <…Давайте нарисуем на травке грибочки для белочки. Садимся за столы: А я сейчас покажу вам, как нарисовать белые грибы.

-Educator: Here is the autumn forest (showing the picture).
+Educator: Here is an autumn forest (showing a drawing).

-Here I have grass shown (I show in the picture).
+Here I have a picture of grass (I show it in the picture).

-I'm going to take a brush and dip it in white paint and immediately paint a lot of mushroom stalks.
+I'll take a brush and dip it in white paint and immediately paint a lot of mushroom stems.

-The legs turned out to be straight (I show and pronounce the image techniques, applying the brush with all the pile to the paper).
+The legs turned out to be straight (I show and talk through image techniques by applying the entire bristle of the brush to the paper).

-And now I will wash the brush well, (show how) I will dip it in brown paint and attach it to the legs of the hat.
+And now I’ll rinse the brush well, (I show how) I’ll dip it in brown paint and paint it on the legs of the hat.

-The legs stand, and the hats lie on them (showing a horizontal stroke).
+The legs stand, and the caps lie on them (showing a horizontal stroke).

 Educator: Guys, let's get to work.
 And the squirrel will help us.